arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 The direction it takes is more similar to the fictional C# code than the latter Java example: Monads are about providing a function with a type that gives both the developer and the compiler a clear indication of which *extra actions* it performs, in addition to the pure computation.
 Monads are also more generic, and not limited to exceptions.
 There are many kinds of *extra actions*, and the idea of Monads is to represent each of them with a specific type.

-Monads are a way to model side effects without loosing the benefits of using pure functions.
-They are a way to generalize the notions of Function Application and Function Composition to kinds of computation which are different from pure functions.

 ## Extending the notion of functions
 Think again to the function we saw before: